Lynnezra/seat-qq-connector/README.md

 If you're coming from a version prior to 4.x, you may want to convert your data into the new connector structure.
 To do so, run the command `seat-connector:convert:qq` - it will assist you in this process.

-**Callback URL have been changed, this mean you'll have to update your Discord Application.**